-is basically wrapper library which uses other libraries for running code in parallel.
-It also lets us choose between multi-threading and multi-processing. joblib
+joblib is basically a wrapper library that uses other libraries for running code in parallel.
+It also lets us choose between multi-threading and multi-processing.

-is ideal for a situation where you have loops and each iteration through loop calls some function which can take time to complete.
-This kind of function whose run is independent of other runs of the same functions in for loop are ideal for parallelizing with joblib.
+joblib is ideal for a situation where you have loops and each iteration through loop calls some function that can take time to complete.
+This kind of function whose run is independent of other runs of the same functions in for loop is ideal for parallelizing with joblib.

-lets us choose which backend library to use for running things in parallel.
-Below is a list of backends and libraries which gets called for running code in parallel when that backend is used:
+Joblib lets us choose which backend library to use for running things in parallel.
+Below is a list of backends and libraries which get called for running code in parallel when that backend is used:

-This ends our small introduction of joblib.
+This ends our small introduction to joblib.
 We'll now get started with the coding part explaining the usage of joblib API.

 We'll start by importing necessary libraries.